-If you cannot find the unit content you are looking for you may propose the content for a new unit.
-The unit will be considered by a panel of subject specialists from other Access providers, HE contacts and moderators before being submitted to the Open Awards Access to HE Committee for approval.
-Once approved, you will be able to include the unit in your Diploma by requesting the change according to the Diploma Diploma Di
+If you cannot find the unit content you are looking for, you may propose the content for a new unit.
+The unit will be considered by a panel of subject specialists from other Access providers, HEI contacts and quality reviewers before being submitted to the Open Awards Access to HE Committee for approval.
+Once approved, you will be able to include the unit in your Diploma by requesting the change according to the Diploma Amendment Guidance.
+Please make sure that the replacement units do not affect the Rules of Combination for the Diploma eg only replace a graded unit with another graded unit, only replace Level 3 unit with another Level 3 unit.

-Requesting New Modules and Pathways
+Requesting New Modules, Pathways, and Diploma Titles

-We welcome business cases for the proposal of new modules and pathways, which can be submitted to the Access to HE Manager for review by the Open Awards Access to HE Committee and Board of Trustees for approval.
+We welcome business cases for the proposal of new modules, pathways and titles, which can be submitted to the Access to HE Manager for review by the Open Awards Access to HE Committee and Board of Trustees for approval.
 As changes to the programme structure may impact on some or all users of the Diploma, we will ensure that all relevant stakeholders are involved in the consultation process before any change is agreed and implemented.
-Changes should not be implemented in your diplomas until you have written confirmation that the changes have been approved and you have requested the change to or a new Diploma.
+Changes should not be implemented in your diploma course until you have written confirmation that the changes have been approved and you have requested the change to or a new Diploma.